-- Clean, degrease and lubricate your bike - Inspect tyres for wear, damage and punctures - Check no spokes are loose, broken or missing - Hubs run smoothly with no sideways play
+- · Clean, degrease and lubricate your bike - · Inspect tyres for wear, damage and punctures - · Check no spokes are loose, broken or missing

-Annual service and inspection
+Annual service and inspection:

 If you have any doubts about completing and following service and inspection you must seek the services of the professional cycle technician at your local dealer.
-You can find your nearest dealer at www.dawescycles.com.
 It is good practice before commencing any service/inspection to thoroughly clean and degrease your bicycle.